The Tree

 3. GROWTH TIMELINE

-Chapter 2: Seed Core planted.
-Tree sprouts fast — nourished by Spark Dust in the soil.
+After being planted, the tree sprouts fast — nourished by Spark Dust in the soil.
 Growth is rapid and slightly wrong by normal standards: knee-high within a day.
-Taller than Zaro within 4 days.
+Taller than Zaro within four days.
 The speed is noticeable.
-Mina clocks it with her instruments in Chapter 3.
+Mina clocks it with her instruments soon after she finds the place.

 The tree does not look like a normal tree.
 It glows faintly.
 The leaves carry warmth.
 Animals feel it before they see it.
-The deer in Chapter 2 approaches the dome edge and stays — the tree is part of what draws it.
+A deer approaches the dome edge and stays — the tree is part of what draws it.

 4. THE FIVE VISUAL STATES

-STATE 1 — SAPLING (Chapter 2, first days) Small.
+STATE 1 — SAPLING Small.
 Barely above ground.
 A knob of glowing life in dark crater soil.
 Seed Core visible as a faint warm pulse at the base.
 Delicate.
 Looks like it could be snuffed out.

-STATE 2 — GROWING FAST (Chapter 2, days 2-4) Knee-high.
+STATE 2 — GROWING FAST Knee-high.
 Then shoulder-high.
 Then taller than Zaro.
 Distinctly wrong speed — visually this should feel accelerated, alive, intentional.
 Leaves unfurling with a warm glow.
 Branches reaching outward.

 5. WHAT THE TREE PRODUCES